joaoamaral28/sort-optimization-challenge/README.md

 From the get go it is possible to observe that the java internal Arrays sort() method loses in performance against the implemented recursive merge sort and quick sort.
 Additionally, and as expected since the keys are large integer values, radix sort is the worst performant algorithm.
 The rationale was then to try and optimize the quick sort and merge sort algorithms.

 Since they follow the approach of "divide and conquer", we can parallelize the algorithms recursive calls in order to speed up this process.
-As such, each algorithm contains two variants, one where the algorithms are implemented as a thread and the thread scheduling is done implicitly (MergeSortParallel, QuickSortParallel) and other where the algorithms are implemented as a [RecursiveAction](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/RecursiveAction.html) and executed inside a [ForkJoinPool](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/ForkJoinPool.html), where the scheduling is handled automatically (MergeSortParallelFork, QuickSortParallelFork).
+As such, each algorithm contains two variants, one where the algorithms are implemented as a thread and the thread scheduling is done implicitly ([MergeSortParallel](https://github.com/joaoamaral28/sort-optimization-challenge/blob/master/SortingChallenge/src/main/java/SortAlgorithms/MergeSort/MyDataMergeSortParallel.java), [QuickSortParallel](https://github.com/joaoamaral28/sort-optimization-challenge/blob/master/SortingChallenge/src/main/java/SortAlgorithms/QuickSort/MyDataQuickSortParallel.java)) and other where the algorithms are implemented as a [RecursiveAction](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/RecursiveAction.html) and executed inside a [ForkJoinPool](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/ForkJoinPool.html), where the scheduling is handled automatically ([MergeSortParallelFork](https://github.com/joaoamaral28/sort-optimization-challenge/blob/master/SortingChallenge/src/main/java/SortAlgorithms/MergeSort/MyDataMergeSortParallelFork.java), [QuickSortParallelFork](https://github.com/joaoamaral28/sort-optimization-challenge/blob/master/SortingChallenge/src/main/java/SortAlgorithms/QuickSort/MyDataQuickSortParallelFork.java)).

-Another approach was to mix the quick sort algorithm with the insertion sort (QuickSortHybrid), a commonly used strategy to improve its performance.
+Another approach was to mix the quick sort algorithm with the insertion sort ([QuickSortHybrid](https://github.com/joaoamaral28/sort-optimization-challenge/blob/master/SortingChallenge/src/main/java/SortAlgorithms/QuickSortHybrid/MyDataQuickSortHybrid.java)), a commonly used strategy to improve its performance.
 The way it works is that in the algorithm current recursive call if the data partition that is being processed is lower than a specified threshold (INSERTION_THRESHOLD=10), it is better to sort it using insertion sort as it performs fewer operations rather than to keep spliting them.
 The result is a slight performance boost compared to the regular recursive quick sort.

 On the same way as merge and quick sort, the quick sort hybrid algorithm was also parallelized using two different approaches.
-This resulted in the algorithm with the fastest sorting performance (QuickSortHybridParallelFork).
+This resulted in the algorithm with the fastest sorting performance ([QuickSortHybridParallelFork](https://github.com/joaoamaral28/sort-optimization-challenge/blob/master/SortingChallenge/src/main/java/SortAlgorithms/QuickSortHybrid/MyDataQuickSortHybridParallelFork.java)).

-# Future work

-Adjust the algorithms tunable parameters of the parallel fork variant (minPartitionSize, INSERTION_THRESHOLD) in order to find the best values for this dataset.

 # Build & Deploy